keesiemeijer/php-basics-tutorial/README.md

 #### Using Your Own Array Keys

-The numerical array only has numbered keys, but you can also create arrays with your own specific keys.
+As we've leared array keys can be integers or strings.
+Let's see how an array with string array keys looks like.

 ```php
 $colors = array(